Sportforum Hohenschönhausen: The contemporary stadium (1990–present)

 Supporters of BFC Dynamo installed new bucket seats on the main stand and built a new clubhouse next to the main stand in 2001–2003.
-(Note: A former BFC Dynamo supporters page claims that BFC Dynamo supporters replaced the dilapitated wooden benches with modern bucket seats in September 2001.)
+(Note: A former BFC Dynamo supporters page claims that BFC Dynamo supporters replaced the dilapidated wooden benches with modern bucket seats in September 2001.)
 The bucket seats had been left over from the demolition of the swimming stadium in the Sportforum Hohenschönhausen.
 The Stadion in Sportforum was then equipped with a 25-metre player tunnel and plexiglass-clad coaching benches in November 2004.
 BFC Dynamo under Club President Mario Weinkauf announced plans in April 2006 to build a new modern stadium for 10,000–15,000 spectators in the Sportforum Hohenschönhausen.
 However, these plans did not materialize either.

 BFC Dynamo drew 6,647 spectators to the derby against 1.
 FC Union Berlin at the Stadion im Sportforum on 13 May 2006.
 The match was abandoned in the second half, when supporters of BFC Dynamo invaded the pitch to storm the away section.
 As a result of the riots, the stadium was closed for matches in the NOFV-Oberliga Nord at the end of the 2005–06 season.
 BFC Dynamo thus temporarily had to move to the Friedrich-Ludwig-Jahn-Sportpark.
 The Stadion in Sportforum was then refurbished during the first half of the 2006–07 season to increase safety.
 The stadium was not allowed to open until certain requirements from the NOFV had been met.
 The refurbisment included a new fence.
 BFC Dynamo returned to the Stadion im Sportforum in the match against SV Germania Schöneiche in the 2006–07 NOFV-Oberliga Nord on 11 November 2006.
 The main stand was now secured by a modern fence, but the side opposite the main stand (der Gegengerade) still remained closed at the time.
 The team would have to play two more matches at the Friedrich-Ludwig-Jahn-Sportpark in March 2007, in the league matches against Tennis Borussia Berlin on 17 May 2007 and MSV Neuruppin on 31 March 2007.